Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

 Meanwhile, ministers Shane Jones, Phil Twyford and David Parker were all looking at how to get the jobless into jobs with "shovel-ready" projects, she said.

-Work was also underway at how to speed up consents for development and infrastructure projects, she said.
+Work was also underway looking at how to speed up consents for development and infrastructure projects.

 The GDP could drop by as much as 17 per cent while unemployment could reach double digits, he said.